Sara-Tucker/c-sharp-notes/dictionary-hash-hashtable.md

 <br>

 #### Loop through a dictionary:
-All items will be processed but in random order. (maybe)
+All items will be processed in random order. (maybe)
 ```c#
 foreach (KeyValuePair<keytype, valuetype> pair in dictName)
 {